 - Make the strawberry puree: In a food processor (affiliate link) or blender, process 1 pound of washed strawberries until they’re pureed.
 Then transfer the puree to a small saucepan and simmer over medium heat until they are reduced by half (usually about 15-20 minutes).
 Make sure to stir frequently to avoid burning.
 Between the cupcake batter and the frosting, you will need ¾ cup of reduced pureed strawberries.
 Let the puree cool completely before adding to the recipe.

 - Prep the oven and baking pan: Preheat your oven to 350 degrees F and fill 12-14 muffin cups in a muffin pan with paper liners and set aside.

-- Combine the wet ingredients: In a large bowl, whisk the sugar, melted butter, buttermilk, vanilla, and 1/2 cup of the reduced pureed strawberries together until they are combined.
+- Combine the wet ingredients: In a large bowl, whisk the sugar, melted butter, oil, buttermilk, eggs, vanilla, and ½ cup of the reduced pureed strawberries together until they are combined.

 - Add the dry ingredients and diced strawberries: Add the flour and sprinkle the baking soda, baking powder and salt over the top.
 Stir just until combined, then stir in the finely diced strawberries.

 - Fill and bake: Divide the batter evenly between 12-14 cupcakes liners, filling each cup only ⅔ of the way full.
 Bake for 19-22 minutes or just until the tops bounce back when you touch them or a toothpick can be inserted into the center and come out clean.
 Let them cool completely before frosting.